 Single vs. double occupancy

-If members are sharing a room with another member, each of them may claim $20.00 per night.
-If they are bringing someone who is not a member, they will be personally responsible for the difference between single and double occupancy rates.
+If staff or members are sharing a room with another staff or member, each of them may claim $20.00 per night.
+If they are bringing someone who is not a staff or member, they will be personally responsible for the difference between single and double occupancy rates.

 Staying with friends or relatives

-Members who stay with friends or relatives instead of staying at a hotel during PSA business may claim $30.00 per night.
+Staff and members who stay with friends or relatives instead of staying at a hotel during BCTF business may claim $30.00 per night.

-When members are reserving a hotel for business purposes, they will need to provide their personal credit card to the hotel upon check-in to guarantee payment for all expenses relating to their stay.
-Upon check-out, they may use credit, cash, or debit to settle their account for any additional charges related to their stay (e.g., meals, parking).
-For expenses that are claimable, they will be reimbursed by the PSA upon submission of their expense claim.
+If staff and members are reserving a hotel for business purposes that does not offer direct billing, they will need to provide their personal credit card to (a) the travel agent to secure the reservation, and (b) the hotel upon check-in to guarantee payment for all expenses relating to their stay.
+Upon check-out, they may use credit, cash, or debit to settle their account, but they will be reimbursed by the BCTF upon submission of their expense claim.

 Booking hotels for personal use

-Most hotels on our preferred list allow members to use BCTF rates for personal stays.
-Although, rates may be subject to availability.
-Members may be asked to supply some form of company and/or personal identification (e.g., business card and/or piece of government issued ID).
+Most hotels on our preferred list allow staff and members to use BCTF rates for personal stays. although rates may be subject to availability.
+They may be asked to supply some form of company and/or personal identification (e.g., business card, BCTF membership card and/or piece of government issued ID).

-The current meal reimbursement rates while on PSA business are as follows:
+The current meal reimbursement rates while on BCTF business are as follows:

-Members may claim these amounts without receipts.
-They may not claim any meals that were provided by their hotel (e.g., breakfast) or as part of any PSA or PSA-sponsored event where a meal is provided.
+Staff and members may claim these amounts without receipts.
+They may not claim any meals that were provided by their hotel (e.g., breakfast) or as part of any BCTF or BCTF-sponsored event where a meal is provided.

 Dependant care reimbursement (10.I.28)